frandiox/vitedge/docs/getting-started.md

 ## Installation

-For a complete **starter template** with Vue, i18n, file routing and layout system, see [Vitessedge Template](https://github.com/frandiox/vitessedge-template).
+For a complete **starter template** with i18n, file routing and more, see [Vitesse for Vue](https://github.com/frandiox/vitessedge-template) or [Reactesse for React](https://github.com/frandiox/reactesse-edge-template).
 Otherwise, create a new project from scratch following these steps:

 ### 1. Create a Vite app